socsieng/IndentX/readme.md

 ![Before YAML conversion](docs/images/yaml_before.png)
 ![After YAML conversion](docs/images/yaml_after.png)

+### IndentX: Report issue

+Launches a browser window with the recommended issue structure.

 ## How it works

 IndentX uses regular expressions (probably more than it should) to identify tokens to: